annschulte/annschulte/README.md

-<h1 align="center">Hi, I'm Ann Schulte</h1>
+<h2 align="center">Hi, I'm Ann Schulte</h2>
-<h3 align="center">I’m Ann, an engineer.
-I am focused on building clean, high-quality experiences.
-I am passionate about using technology as a tool to solve problems and empower users.</h3>
+<h3 align="center">I'm a software developer based out of Omaha, NE.
+I'd describe myself as an explorer.
+I love the process of discovery, whether it be in the form of new technology, a recipe, or a diy home project.
+I get a lot of enjoyment from exploring.</h3>

-- 🛰️ I’m currently working at **Quindar**
+- 🛰️ I’m currently building at [Bolt](https://www.boltfeed.app/)

-- 👨‍💻 All of my projects are available at [https://annschulteportfolio.vercel.app](https://annschulteportfolio.vercel.app)
+- ✨ All of my projects are available at [https://annschulteportfolio.vercel.app](https://annschulteportfolio.vercel.app)

-- 💬 Ask me about **how skateboarding informs my development process**
+- 🛹 Ask me about **how skateboarding informs my development process**

-- 📫 How to reach me **aschulte1919@gmail.com**
+- ✉️ Email me at **aschulte1919@gmail.com** I would love to talk

+## My Values

 <h3 align="left">Connect with me:</h3>
 <p align="left">